Miracle-2001/GNN4EEG/README.md

 ## Structure

-Generally, GNN4EEG decomposes the whole training and evaluating progress into three steps:
+Generally, GNN4EEG decomposes the whole training and evaluating progress into three modules:

 - **Data Splitting**: First, it is necessary to choose the data splitting protocols, i.e., intra-subject or cross-subject.
 A list describing the subject of each sample should be provided to guide the splitting.